The Journey to Everest

 Where I Am Right Now

-The next major milestone is booked: Ecuador 2026.
+Still currently in stage one!
+But the next major milestone is booked: Ecuador 2026.

 Between now and then, my life will be less about big, dramatic summit photos and more about the unsexy work that makes those summits possible: